francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 [Generate an SSH keypair](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/create-with-openssh/) and [upload the SSH public key to DigitalOcean](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/).

+Note that many newer distro images have deprecated RSA key access in favor of the more modern Edwards-curve signature algorithms.

+MD5 fingerprints of the SSH public keys will be used by the DigitalOcean API to identify the SSH keys in your account.
+Fingerprints can be generated with `ssh-keygen -l -E md5 -f [public key file]` as described [here](https://superuser.com/questions/421997/what-is-a-ssh-key-fingerprint-and-how-is-it-generated).

 ### Create a DigitalOcean API Token

 [Create a Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).